New York State DEC/EFC Wastewater Infrastructure Engineering Planning Grant - FAQs

 - If a municipality wants to form a sewer district that would discharge wastewater to an existing county district, who should apply for the grant?

-The funds are for planning associated with wastewater infrastructure projects.
+The funds are for planning associated with publicly owned wastewater infrastructure projects.
 They are not intended for salt storage, stormwater or dam restoration projects.

-Yes, as long as the project has a municipal sponsor.
+Yes, as long as the project is a publicly owned wastewater infrastructure project.
 A MPR is typically produced to support the creation of a new sewer district, so the local municipality would need to supply the local share (20%) to satisfy the grant condition.

 Funds could be provided to prepare an engineering report for the slip lining project, however, costs would not be authorized for design services.

 No, The GIGP program requires submission of a Feasibility Report for a stormwater project.
-The CWSRF Engineering Planning Grant program is providing funding for the production of an engineering report.
+The New York State DEC/EFC Wastewater Infrastructure Engineering Planning Grant program is providing funding for the production of an engineering report for wastewater infrastructure.

-Projects listed on the IUP Multi-year list are eligible to apply if an engineering report for the listed project does not exist.
-Projects listed on the CWSRF 2012 Intended Use Plan (IUP) Annual List are not eligible to apply for the CWSRF Engineering Planning Grant.
+Municipalities with projects listed on the IUP Multi-year list are eligible to apply if an engineering report for the listed project does not exist.
+Projects listed on the CWSRF 2013 Intended Use Plan (IUP) Annual List, or already submitted to EFC for listing on the Annual List, are not eligible to apply for the New York State DEC/EFC Wastewater Infrastructure Engineering Planning Grant.

-Yes, if a municipality has already commissioned the production of an engineering report for an eligible activity, and the project is not on the annual (2012) list, the report could qualify for consideration.
-However, if the value of the contract for Engineering Services exceeds $25,000, state Minority and Women's Business Enterprise (M/WBE) requirements apply.
+Yes, if a municipality has already commissioned the production of an engineering report for an eligible activity, and the project is not on the annual (2013) list, the report could qualify for consideration.
+However, if the value of the contract for Engineering Services exceeds $25,000, state Minority and Women Business Enterprise (M/WBE) requirements apply.
 Information regarding MWBE requirements can be found at the web page: www.efc.ny.gov/mwbe.

 MWBE Forms: MWBE/EEO Workplan; EEO Staffing Plan; EEO Policy Statement; MWBE Utilization Plan (http://www.efc.ny.gov/Default.aspx?TabID=76&fid=428)